-If you’ve dealt with rodents before, you know what a nuisance they can be to deal with.
-Both rats and mice share similar characteristics, habits, and more.
-However, they differ in several ways as well.
-Their diet, size, and droppings are three of the main ways you can differentiate rats from mice.
-Because both of these rodents can inflict a lot of damage on your home, it’s important to learn how to differentiate rats from mice.
+If you’ve dealt with any species of rodents before, you know what a nuisance they can be.
+Both rats and mice share similar characteristics, habits, and more but if we had to determine which is “worse”, rats would be the winner!
+Rats can be visually scarier due to their larger size and can be more aggressive than mice.
+Rats are also very smart, and while you wouldn’t think that makes them worse, it does mean that it takes longer to remove a rat infestation from a structure.
+Both of these rodents can inflict a lot of damage on your home, so it’s important to learn how to differentiate rats from mice.
 Here at Vermont Pest Control, we want to keep our customers informed of the pest threats they face.
 To start, we’re here to share all you need to know about the differences between rats and mice.

 Rats vs. Mice

 Rats and mice are different in a number of ways.
 The following traits can help set them apart.